-The discount rate used to measure the total OPEB liability was 5.85%.
-The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that Forest Preserve contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the Fund's fiduciary net position was projected not to be available to make all projected future benefit payments of current Fund members for more than 30 years after December 31, 2016.
-Therefore, the long-term expected rate of return on Fund plan investments at 6.50% was blended with the index rate of 3.78% for tax exempt general obligation municipal bonds rated AA or better published in the Bond Buyer at December 31, 2016 to arrive at a discount rate of 5.85% used to determine the total OPEB liability.
+The discount rate used to measure the total OPEB liability was 5.90% at December 31, 2017.
+For the fiscal year ended December 31, 2016, the discount rate used to measure the total OPEB liability was 5.85%.
+The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the Forest Preserve contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the Retiree Health Insurance Trust Fund's fiduciary net position was projected not to be available to make all projected future benefit payments of current Retiree Health Insurance Trust Fund members for more than 19 years after December 31, 2017.
+Therefore, the long-term expected rate of return on Retiree Health Insurance Trust Fund plan investments at 6.50% was blended with the index rate of 3.44% (3.78% in 2016) for tax-exempt general obligation municipal bonds rated AA or better published in the bond buyer at December 31, 2017 to arrive at a discount rate of 5.90% (5.85% in 2016) used to determine the total OPEB liability.